ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 attribute can be set as follows:

-Each query result returned will contain a cached
+Each query result returned contain a cached

 attribute.
-This will be set to true
+It is set to true

 otherwise.
 Clients can use